FREE SHIPPING/RETURNS ON

 Facial expressions may also be an indicator of how cats are feeling.
 Researchers have found that certain people can readily identify the images of pets in pain.
 Despite this, the full range of cat facial expressions, including those made in positive situations, has not been investigated deeply.

 As a postdoctoral researcher in animal science, I ran an online study in which participants were shown short video clips of cats in various situations.
 Positive situations included those where cats approached their owner for treats.
-Negative situations covered those where cats sought to avoid retreating from a person unknown to them.
+Negative situations covered those where cats avoided or retreated from a person unknown to them.

 The videos were carefully selected based on strict behavioral criteria and edited to only show each cat’s face, removing any potential body language or location cues.